YotomiY/Lepetil/README.md

 - 🌱 I’m currently learning **Javascript & html**

-- 👯 I’m looking to collaborate on [Automod-bot](https://github.com/khanmanan/automod-bot)
+- 👯 I’m looking to collaborate on [Automod-bot]

-- 👨‍💻 All of my projects are available at [https://cwkhan.xyz](https://cwkhan.xyz)
+- 👨‍💻 All of my projects are available at [https://www.youtube.com/channel/UC3vS8EWao1UOdTfr3ngGQaA]

-- 📫 How to reach me **https://discord.gg/7P6WjqRcft**
+- 📫 How to reach me **....**

 - ⚡ Fun fact **Im coding on Android 😆**